Initial-State Dependence of Thermodynamic Dissipation for any Quantum Process: Several important cases

-\emph{ Relaxation to equilibrium.}---We first consider the case of time-independent driving and weak coupling to a single bath that can exchange energy and possibly particles, volume, etc. There is zero dissipation if the system starts in the equilibrium state $\stationary_x$, so $\q_0 = \stationary_x$ with $\EP[\stationary_x ] = 0$.
+We first consider the case of time-independent driving and weak coupling to a single bath that can exchange energy and possibly particles, volume, etc. There is zero dissipation if the system starts in the equilibrium state $\stationary_x$, so $\q_0 = \stationary_x$ with $\EP[\stationary_x ] = 0$.
 The dissipation when starting in state $\rho_0$ is thus

 In the case of a canonical thermal bath at temperature $T$, this reduces to a well known result since $\mathcal{F}_t^\text{add} = \kB T \text{D} \bigl[ \rho_t \big\| \stationary_{x_t} \bigr] $ is then the system's nonequilibrium addition to free energy~\cite{Deff11, Bran13, Aabe14, Nara19, Scan19}.
 Notably, Eq.~\eqref{eq:Relax} applies more generally to equilibration in \emph{any} thermodynamic potential.
 When the equilibrium state $\stationary_x$ is diagonal in the energy eigenbasis, this dissipation can be attributed to the change in probability of the system's energy eigenstates $\text{D}_\text{KL} \bigl[ \mathcal{P}_0 \big\| \stationary_x \bigr] - \text{D}_\text{KL} \bigl[ \mathcal{P}_\tau \big\| \stationary_x \bigr] $ and the decoherence in the energy eigenbasis $C_{\stationary_x}(\rho_0) - C_{\stationary_x}(\rho_\tau)$.